mythic-beasts/dehydrated-code-rack/README.md

     umask 077
     cat "$FULLCHAINFILE" "$KEYFILE" > "$combined"

 The complete list of variables that will be set for each hook is as follows.
+If you have `HOOK_CHAIN=yes` then deploy-challenge and clean-challenge variables will be for the first domain only and they will also recieve all arguments in the `ARGS` variable.

     deploy-challenge and clean-challenge
         DOMAIN